MetPX/sarracenia/doc/subscriber.rst

 Anti-Virus Scanning
 -------------------

+Another example of easy use of a plugin is to achieve anti-virus scanning.
 Assuming that ClamAV is installed, as well as the python3-pyclamd package, then one can adding the following to an sr_subscribe configuration file::

   broker amqp://dd.weather.gc.ca
-  on_part /home/peter/test/part_clamav_scan.py
+  on_part part_clamav_scan.py
   subtopic observations.swob-ml.#
   accept .*

-will cause each file downloaded (or each part of the file if it is large), to be AV scanned.
+so that each file downloaded (or each part of the file if it is large), to be AV scanned.
 Sample run::

   blacklab% sr_subscribe --reset ../dd_swob.conf foreground